-Is it true that in the USA they call American slides Russian hills?
+Is it true that in the USA roller coasters are called Russian coasters?

-Many believe that the attraction that we are used to calling American slides in English by analogy is called Russian slides.
-We checked if it was true.
+Many people believe that the attraction that we used to call a roller coaster is called a Russian coaster in English by analogy.
+We checked if this is true.

-On the Internet, you can often find user allegations that in the USA, the American slides familiar to us, on the contrary, are called Russian hills (""Answers Mail.ru","Yandex Kew").
-Articles on this subject are also found in cognitive publications, articles About the history and study of English Ihb.
-On the website of the palace and park ensemble "Oranienbaum" there is a page dedicated to the pavilion of the cattle hill, where Writtenthat these are "the very American mountains that are called Russians in America."
+On the Internet you can often find user statements that in the USA, the roller coasters we know, on the contrary, are called Russian coasters (“Mail.ru answers", "Yandex Q").
+Articles on this topic can also be found in educational publications, articles about history and learning English Ihyka.
+On the website of the Oranienbaum palace and park ensemble there is a page dedicated to the Rolling Hill pavilion, where written, that these are “the same American mountains that in America are called Russian.”

-In 1872, American inventor John Taylor received a patent US128674A On their idea of "improving the inclined railway."
-Like modern attractions, his car was conceived only for entertainment purposes, and not, for example, for the transportation of coal.
+In 1872, American inventor John Taylor received a patent US128674A on his idea of “Improving the Incline Railway.”
+Like modern attractions, his car was intended only for entertainment purposes, and not, for example, for transporting coal.
 It was a relatively primitive design with two curved rail tracks between two platforms.
-Despite the simplicity, the design still had elements of modern American slides: the trolley descended under the influence of gravity and rose to some height by inertia.
-At the end of the trip, the passengers went out on the lower platform, and the trolley manually pushed up a small slope and then again transferred to the starting tracks.
-IN book You can find a photograph of such an attraction about the Savin-Rock Entertainment Park in the United States, which, apparently, functioned in the park a year after Patent Taylor.
+Despite its simplicity, the design still had elements of a modern roller coaster: the trolley descended under the influence of gravity and rose to a certain height by inertia.
+At the end of the ride, passengers disembarked on the lower platform and the trolley was manually pushed up a slight incline and then transferred back to the starting tracks.
+IN book About the Savin Rock amusement park in the USA, you can find a photograph of a similar attraction, which, apparently, operated in the park a year after Taylor’s patent.

 Attraction Thompson

-Soon after the opening of the first Disneyland in 1955, Walt Disney Turned To the company - the developer of the American slides Arrow Dynamics with a proposal to build an attraction for the entertainment park using the most modern technology at that time.
-So in 1959, the Matterhorn attraction was put into operation - the world's first American slides with tubular steel and polyurethane coating of wheels.
-The new design and materials made it possible to carry out more steep turns, loops and steep descents.
+Shortly after the first Disneyland opened in 1955, Walt Disney appealed to the roller coaster developer Arrow Dynamics with a proposal to build an attraction for an amusement park using the most modern technologies at that time.
+So in 1959, the Matterhorn attraction was put into operation - the world's first roller coaster with tubular steel rails and polyurethane-coated wheels.
+The new design and materials allowed for tighter turns, loops and steep drops.

-Attraction Takabisha In Japan with the largest angle of descent in the world (121 °)
+Attraction Takabisha in Japan with the largest descent angle in the world (121°)

-But in several other European languages, American slides are called precisely Russian slides, for example, in French (Montagnes Russes) and Spanish (Montañas Rusas).
-In Scandinavian languages, American slides are called railway with mountains and valleys (Berg -og-Dal-Bane).
-In German, they are called a railway in the form of an eight (Achterbahn or Figur-8-Bahn).
-In the Russian language they are called American, because in the form close to the modern one, this attraction was first designed in the United States and was most widely used there.
+But in several other European languages, roller coasters are called Russian coasters, for example in French (montagnes russes) and Spanish (montañas rusas).
+In Scandinavian languages, a roller coaster is called a railway with mountains and valleys (berg-og-dal-bane).
+In German they are called figure-eight railways (Achterbahn or Figur-8-Bahn).
+In Russian they are called American, because in a form close to the modern one, this attraction was first designed in the USA and was most widely used there.

-Thus, Russian ice slides can really be considered the predecessors of the attraction, which in several European countries is called Russian hills.
-Nevertheless, in English, American slides are called Roller Coaster.
-The phrase “Russian mountains” in English does not make much sense and means primarily only natural mountain massifs located in Russia.
+Thus, the Russian ice roller coaster can truly be considered the predecessors of the attraction, which in several European countries is called the Russian roller coaster.
+However, in English, a roller coaster is called a roller coaster.
+The phrase “Russian mountains” in English does not have much meaning and primarily means only natural mountain ranges located in Russia.

 Not true